-Knock Legal Standard and talks are lawful when: basement The path used to reach the door does not violate curtilage and appears available for uninvited guests to use; If the house has multiple doors, you chose the door reasonably believed to be available for uninvited guests to make contact with an occupant; You used typical, non-intrusive methods to contact the occupant, including making contact during a socially-acceptable time; Your conversation with the occupant remained consensual ; - When the conversation ended or was terminated, you immediately left and didn't snoop around.
+Legal Standard (nock and talks are lawful when: The path used to reach the door does not violate curtilage and appears available for uninvited guests to use; If the house has multiple doors, you chose the doo reasonably believed to be available for uninvited guests to make contact with an occupant; You used typical, non-intrusive methods to contact the occupant, including making contact during a socially acceptable time; ☐ Your conversation with the occupant remained consensual ; When the conversation ended or was terminated, you immediately left and didn't snoop around.

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Arizona, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.